And I'm not talking about his inner child.

 What I'm noticing now is something entirely different and it's something already mentioned above...

 My first crush "showed" me how I was to act around women for years.

 She showed me how my "attraction" would take over my life.

 She showed me how I never could get enough of being around a woman I felt overly hard for in every sense of the word and the trouble I'd get into for them became more clear and very prominent into my adulthood.

 This is not something to take lightly because, little did I know I was to become a needy wuss whose life would revolve around women in such a way...
 I could never have them.

-I’m not saying “all” guys are like this.
-I’m not saying all men base their entire future relationships on their first crush.
+I'm not saying all men base their entire future relationships on their first crush.